What are the lyrics to ‘Land of Hope and Glory’ and what do they mean?

 Written before the World War I, it was initially intended to be a celebration of the glory of war and Britain’s power on the international stage.
 However, over the centuries people have taken strength from the song in different ways.

-The stately tempo makes you want to hold your head up high...
+‘Land of Hope and Glory’ has a stately tempo that makes you want to hold your head up high.